tryton/trytond/doc/topics/views/index.rst

     * ``view_ids``: A comma separated list that specifies the view ids used to display the relation.

+    * ``product``: Only for One2Many fields, a comma separated list of target field name used to create records from the cartesian product.

     * ``completion``: Only for Many2One fields, it is a boolean to set the completion of the field.